 This section is for advanced readers only due to the number of prerequisites involved.

-The complexity classes P, NP, and PSPACE are closed under Karp and logspace reductions.
-The complexity classes $L$ and $NL$ are closed only under logspace reductions.
-Closure has the following semantics - given a problem $A$ in a complexity class C, any problem $B$ such that $B\subseteq A$ is also in C.
+The complexity classes $\mathrm{P}$, $\mathrm{NP}$, and $\mathrm{PSPACE}$ are closed under Karp and logspace reductions.
+The complexity classes $\mathrm{L}$ and $\mathrm{NL}$ are closed only under logspace reductions.
+Closure has the following semantics - given a decision problem $A$ in a complexity class $C$, any problem $B$ such that $B\subseteq A$ is also in $C$.

 We now explore two interesting notions in complexity theory that arise from reductions.